Class-Incremental Learning with Repetition: Slot-Based Generator

 \subsection{Transitioning}

 Transitioning in $\gslot$ for a scenario with a fixed number of experiences can be done by increasing $K$.
-When $K=1$ the generated scenario will be class-incremental and as $K$ get closer to the total number of classes in $D$, the scenarios moves towards a domain incremental setting.
-In Figure \ref{fig:transitioining_slot} we show an example of how generated scenarios change by increasing $K$.
+When $K=1$ the generated scenario will be class-incremental and as $K$ get closer to the total number of classes in $D$, the streams move towards a domain incremental setting.
+In Figure \ref{fig:transitioining_slot} we show an example of how generated streams change by increasing $K$.